joelam789/flame-ring-sample/chat-client-html5/README.md

 This is a simple chatroom client built with [Aurelia](http://aurelia.io) + [TypeScript](http://www.typescriptlang.org).

-And maybe you could also find some sample code about how to use Aurelia in TypeScript.
+And here you could find some sample code about how to use Aurelia in TypeScript, too.

 # how to build the code